unitaryfund/mitiq/docs/source/guide/lre-4-low-level.md

     degree=degree,
 )
 ```
+These coefficients are calculated through solving a system of linear equations $\mathbf{A} c = z$, where each row of the sample matrix $\mathbf{A}$ is formed by the [monomial terms](lre-3-options.md) of the multivariate polynommial evaluated using the values in the scale factor vectors, $z$ is the vector of expectation values and $c$ is the coefficients vector.

 {func}`.sample_matrix` is used by {func}`.multivariate_richardson_coefficients` behind the scenes to calculate these coefficients as discussed in [](lre-5-theory.md).

-These coefficients are calculated through solving a system of linear equations $\mathbf{A} c = z$, where each row of the sample matrix $\mathbf{A}$ is formed by the [monomial terms](lre-3-options.md) of the multivariate polynommial evaluated using the values in the scale factor vectors, $z$ is the vector of expectation values and $c$ is the coefficients vector.

 For example, if the terms in the monomial basis are given by the following:

 $$\{1, λ_1, λ_2, λ_3, λ_4, λ_1^2, λ_1 λ_2, λ_1 λ_3, λ_1 λ_4, λ_2^2, λ_2 λ_3, λ_2 λ_4, λ_3^2, λ_3 λ_4, λ_4^2\}$$

 Each row of the sample matrix is defined by these monomial basis terms.
 Let one of the scale factor vectors be $(1, 5, 1, 1)$.
 To get to the sample matrix, each row is then evaluated using the scale factor vectors.
-A row of the sample matrix is then evaluated using $λ_1=1, λ_2=5, λ_3=1, λ_4=1$.
+For the example scale factor vector, a row of the sample matrix will be evaluated using $λ_1=1, λ_2=5, λ_3=1, λ_4=1$.